vdesabou/kafka-docker-playground-docs/docs/playground ec2 delete.md

 # playground ec2 delete

 ❌ Delete an EC2 instance created with Cloud Formation

+WARNING:  This will delete your cloud formation and associated EC2 instance

 ## Usage